What Are The Psychotic Disorders Acute And Transient Psychosis?

 Some stressors may be more likely to cause ATPD in people who have a pre-existing genetic vulnerability.
 Researchers have identified a wide range of genes that appear to contribute to a person’s risk for psychotic disorders, including brief psychotic episodes.

-Some risk factors for transient psychosis could also be shared with non-psychotic illnesses.
+Some risk factors for transient psychosis could also overlap with non-psychotic illnesses.
 A 2019 study identified several genetic markers that predicted a higher likelihood of psychotic experiences like hallucinations but were also linked with mood disorders such as bipolar disorder and major depressive disorder.

 Both depression and bipolar disorder can involve psychotic symptoms during times of severe distress and emotional upheaval.
 This response might result from some of the same psychological and neurological mechanisms responsible for ATPD.